Claudia Pechstein, German skater, to be oldest female Winter Olympian

 Pechstein turns 50 on Feb.
 22, two days after the Closing Ceremony.
 Her last individual World Cup podium came in December 2017.

-She will break the record of oldest female Winter Olympian, held by Anne Abernathy, a U.S. Virgin Islands luger nicknamed “Grandma Luge” whose last Games was in 2002, according to Olympedia.org.
+She will break the record of oldest female Winter Olympian, held by Anne Abernathy, a U.S. Virgin Islands luger nicknamed “Grandma Luge” whose last Games as a competitor was in 2002, according to Olympedia.org.
+Abernathy did training runs at the 2006 Torino Games but did race in the medal competition.

 Pechstein, already the lone woman to compete in seven Winter Olympics, will tie the overall Winter Games participation record held by Japanese ski jumper Noriaki Kasai.